luwangg/linux-netutils/README.md

 # linux-netutils
 A collection of small Linux networking utilities:
+- nbr
 - sit-ctl
 - ssh-door
 - udp-tun

+## nbr
+### Non-blocking resolver
+It reads domain names from stdin and resolves bunches of them to IP addresses in parallel.

 ## sit-ctl
 ### A tool to remotely change the endpoint of a sit tunnel interface.